wpsight/wpcasa/README.txt

 = Translation Ready =

 The real estate business is international.
 And so is WPCasa.
-The framework and all our add-ons and themes are translation-ready and comes with 11 translations on board.
+The plugin and all our add-ons and themes are translation-ready.
+You can show your listings in multiple languages.

 = Translations =